theOGognf/finagg/README.md

 facts = finagg.sec.api.company_facts.get(ticker="AAPL")
 ```

-Or use downloaded data for exploring the most popular features.
+Use installed raw data for exploring the most popular features.

 ```python
 # Get the most popular FRED features all in one dataframe.